mlopez6132/textsense/CLOUDFLARE_DEPLOYMENT.md

 - Check that `compatibility_flags = ["python_workers"]` is in `wrangler.toml`

 ### Issue: "Module not found"
-- Ensure all dependencies are in `requirements.txt`
+- Ensure all dependencies are in `cf-requirements.txt` (required for Cloudflare Workers)
+- Keep `requirements.txt` for local development
 - Check that the build process installs dependencies correctly
+- Note: Some packages may not be available in Pyodide (Cloudflare's Python runtime)

 ### Issue: "Timeout errors"
 - Check execution time limits